KuoYuChang/Command_Program_Tips_Notes/Python_Notes.md

 Will appear a pop up, shows codes

-Paste contents into new empty cell like:
+Copy and paste contents into new empty cell like:

 ```python
 # this is a cell in colab